xiaoylu/leetcode_category/language/Go/Readme.md

 	return math.Sqrt(v.X*v.X + v.Y*v.Y)
 }
 ```
+* methods can only be attached to a type in the same package where this type is defined
 * Use **pointer receiver** to allow modification
 ```go
 func (v *Vertex) Scale(f float64) {